Skip to content

 7. The non-competition clause

-The buyer wants to make sure the seller won’t go open a competing business — that’s the purpose of the non-compete clause.
+The buyer wants to make sure the seller will not start a competing business — that’s the purpose of the non-compete clause.

 Duration, territory, and scope — everything is negotiable.
 But the clause itself is standard in virtually every Quebec SME transaction.